"The cloud" is an often hazily defined term that doesn't really encapsulate what is involved with making enterprise-grade

 While this broad set of technologies opens up a world of opportunity in terms of computing capabilities, enterprises must be aware that vulnerabilities can surface in the cloud stack because of the way these technologies interact and are often shared among cloud computing customers.
 For example, with multiple customers' systems, applications and data hosted within a public or commercial cloud environment (likely on the same physical platforms), instituting proper isolation, segmentation and access control between virtual systems and data is essential.

 On any hypervisor, a number of VMs can be hosted.
 Within a private network or in a private cloud, internal segmentation (or even physical separation on different physical hosts) can be maintained a bit more readily.
-However, in a cloud
+However, in a cloud environment where internal security teams do not have control over the infrastructure (public and hybrid cloud deployments), there are risks to having multiple organizations' VMs and data running on the same physical platform.
+In addition, boundaries for the management and monitoring of all activity within the hypervisor are critical, as exploit attempts and attacks from other users' VMs need to be detected (or prevented) rapidly to prevent issues.

 To gain a better understanding of cloud stack security vulnerabilities, let's take a look at the various threats that can crop in different cloud models.